- Class: Aves

 - Subspecies: C. p. melanogastrus

 While many of the approximately 100 sunbird species have colorful names reflecting their good looks—violet-tailed, blue-throated, ruby-cheeked, purple-banded, and scarlet-tufted, among others—a couple of types just cut to the chase to state the obvious: the superb sunbird and the beautiful sunbird.
-The latter will be part of the Zoo’s new Africa Rocks experience, so that is the species that will be flushed out here.
+The latter lives in a habitat at the Zoo's Africa Rocks experience.

 Sunbirds are strongly sexually dimorphic, with males sporting flashy, iridescent plumage and females more subdued in coloration.
 Like hummingbirds and the honeyeaters of Australia, sunbirds feed on nectar, and they share some physical similarities, but they are not related.
 Beautiful sunbirds are tiny, barely reaching four inches in length, with the breeding male’s “tail streamers” adding another few inches to its body length.